 Description of implementation measures that will be taken to reduce the discharge of relevant constituents and comply with the limits established in the Order.

-Numeric interim quantifiable milestones to confirm progress is being made to reduce the discharge of relevant constituents and achieved the numeric limits established in the Order, consistent with their time schedule.
+Numeric interim quantifiable milestones to confirm progress is being made to reduce the discharge of relevant constituents and achieve the numeric limits established in the Order, consistent with their time schedule.
 Numeric quantifiable milestones include numeric interim quantifiable milestones for relevant constituents (e.g., pollutant load or concentration) and numeric interim quantifiable milestones for management practices implemented that confirm progress towards reducing the discharge of relevant constituents (e.g., volume of discharge water diverted to treatment systems, treatment system pollutant reduction, distance of riparian area improvements, acres no longer receiving conventional pesticide applications).

 Consideration of the level of water quality impairment identified through surface receiving water monitoring.
-Work plans for areas with persistent exceedances of the surface water limits in the Order must identify follow-up actions to restore the degraded areas (e.g., outreach, education, management practice implementation) and additional surface receiving water monitoring locations for pollutant source identification and abatement.
-Work plans for areas that are already achieving the surface water limits in the Order must identify actions to be taken to protect the high-quality areas (e.g., outreach and education).
+Work plans for areas with persistent exceedances of the surface receiving water numeric limits in the Order must identify follow-up actions to restore the degraded areas (e.g., outreach, education, management practice implementation) and additional surface receiving water monitoring locations for pollutant source identification and abatement.
+Work plans for areas that are already achieving the surface receiving water numeric limits in the Order must identify actions to be taken to protect the high-quality areas (e.g., outreach and education).

-Where appropriate based on water quality data, follow-up monitoring sites to further evaluate the waterbody(s) specified by the Executive Officer.
-The work plan must include sites to evaluate receiving water quality impacts most directly resulting from areas of irrigated agricultural discharge (including areas receiving tile drain discharges).
+Where appropriate based on water quality data, follow-up surface receiving water monitoring sites to further evaluate the waterbody(s)., The work plan must include sites to evaluate receiving water quality impacts most directly resulting from areas of irrigated agricultural discharge (including areas receiving tile drain discharges).
 Site selection must take into consideration the existence of any long-term monitoring sites included in related monitoring programs (e.g., CCAMP and the existing third-party monitoring program).
 Sites may be added or modified, subject to prior approval by the Executive Officer, to better assess the pollutant loading from individual sources or the impacts to receiving waters caused by individual discharges.

 SAP and QAPP (see Section G below).
 The SAP must be developed to describe how the proposed monitoring will achieve the objectives of the MRP, identify additional follow-up monitoring sites upstream of observed exceedances to identify sources of the exceedances, and evaluate compliance with the limits established in the Order.

-The parameters to be monitored through follow-up monitoring may vary based on the water quality exceedances observed at downstream sites through the surface receiving water trend monitoring.
+The parameters to be monitored through follow-up surface receiving water monitoring may vary based on the water quality exceedances observed at downstream sites through the surface receiving water trend monitoring.
 The work plan must, at a minimum, include the types of monitoring and evaluation of parameters identified by the Executive Officer as requiring follow-up monitoring, such as the parameters listed below and identified in Table MRP-10.

 Flow monitoring;